ioccc-src/winner/1988/isaak/README.md

 cat isaak.output
 ```

-But since Cody fixed it this is not strictly necessary.
+Since this was fixed, this file is not strictly necessary.
 See the
-[isaak.alt.c](isaak.alt.c) for the original source.
+[isaak.orig.c](isaak.orig.c) for the original source.

 FYI: We are likely to be more strict about portability in the future.